-As at January 31, 2023, the Company had cash and cash equivalents of \$16,239 and a working capital deficit of \$402,565.
-As at January 31, 2023, the Company's share capital was \$63,201,937 (2022 - \$62,675,239) representing 45,351,583 (2022 - 36,293,249) issued and outstanding common shares without par value.
-The Company's deficit was \$80,472,889 as at January 31, 2023 (2022 - \$79,561,199).
+As at July 31, 2023, the Company had cash and cash equivalents of \$31,614 and a working capital deficit of \$411,931.
+As at July 31, 2023, the Company's share capital was \$63,417,065 (January 31, 2023 - \$63,201,937) representing 50,901,583 (January 31, 2023 - 45,351,583) issued and outstanding common shares without par value.
+The Company's deficit was \$80,884,820 as at July 31, 2023 (January 31, 2023 - \$80,472,889).

-During the year ended January 31, 2023, net cash used in operating activities was \$291,181 while \$273,095 was spent on oil and natural gas exploration expenditures as part of investing activity.
-Net cash from financing activities was \$529,580 which included net proceeds received from a private placement.
+During the six months ended July 31, 2023, net cash used in operating activities was \$257,142 while \$nil was spent on oil and natural gas exploration expenditures as part of investing activity.

+Net cash from financing activities was \$272,400 which included net proceeds received from a private placement.

 The Company has a need for equity capital and financing for working capital and exploration and development of its properties.
 Due to continuing operating losses, the Company's continuance as a going concern is dependent upon its ability to obtain adequate financing and to reach profitable levels of operation.
 To continue as a going concern, the Company needs to raise the capital necessary to continue in its oil and natural gas exploration business and ultimately to achieve positive cash flow from operations.
 In the current economic market, there is no certainty that management will be successful in these efforts.
-The Company's business financial condition and results of operations may be further negatively affected by economic and other consequences from Russia's military action against Ukraine and the sanctions imposed in response to that action in late February 2022.
-While the Company expects any direct impacts of the pandemic and the conflict in Ukraine to the business to be limited, the indirect impacts on the economy and on the oil and gas industry and other industries in general could negatively affect the business and may make it more difficult to raise equity or debt financing.
-There can be no assurance that the Company will not be impacted by adverse consequences that may be brought about on its business, results of operations, financial position and cash flows in the future.
 These factors indicate the existence of a material uncertainty that may give rise to significant doubt about the Company's ability to continue as a going concern.